privisi/Java-Eclipse-Teaching/README.md

   swap[2] becomes swap[3] and swap[3] becomes swap[2]
   swap[4] becomes swap[5] and swap[5] becomes swap[4]

-  and then print out the array again.
+  and then print out the swap again.

   hint: You will need to use a temporary variable to store one of the values
         in order to swap them.